 Through our Department for Lifelong Learning, we also offer foundation courses in a range of other subjects designed for students who have non-standard qualifications, who have had a sustained period out of education or whose studies have been significantly disrupted.

-International students can apply for a foundation course at the University of Sheffield International College, which offers guaranteed progression to our degree courses upon successful completion.
+International students can apply for a foundation course at the University of Sheffield International College.

-The University also requires all applicants to be capable of undertaking a period of high level study leading to a degree qualification.
+The University requires all applicants to be capable of undertaking a period of high-level study leading to a degree qualification.

 We have specific procedures for the declaration of criminal convictions.
 Courses in Medicine, Dentistry, Speech Science, Orthoptics and Social Work also require you to undergo a full Disclosure and Barring Service (DBS) check.